-This command can be used with the serial interface to read the main memory array sequentially in high speed mode for any clock frequency up to the maximum specified by f{CAR1} .
-To perform a continuous read array with the page size set to 528-bytes, the \overline{CS} must first be asserted then an opcode 0BH must be clocked into the device followed by three address bytes and a dummy byte.
-The first 12 bits (PA11 - PA0) of the 22-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 22-bit address sequence specify the starting byte address within the page.
-To perform a continuous read with the page size set to 512-bytes, the opcode, 0BH, must be clocked into the device followed by three address bytes (A20 - A0) and a dummy byte.
+This command can be used with the serial interface to read the main memory array sequentially in high-speed mode for any clock frequency up to the maximum specified by f{CAR1} .
+To perform a continuous read array with the page size set to 528 bytes, \overline{CS} must first be asserted, and then a 0BH opcode must be clocked into the device, followed by three address bytes and a dummy byte.
+The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within the page.
+To perform a continuous read with the page size set to 512 bytes, the 0BH opcode must be clocked into the device, followed by three address bytes (A21 - A0) and a dummy byte.
 Following the dummy byte, additional clock pulses on the SCK pin will result in data being output on the SO (serial output) pin.

-The CS pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
-When the end of a page in the main memory is reached during a Continuous Array Read, the device will continue reading at the beginning of the next page with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
+When the end of a page in the main memory is reached during a continuous array read, the device will continue reading at the beginning of the next page, with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
 When the last bit in the main memory array has been read, the device will continue reading back at the beginning of the first page of memory.
 As with crossing over page boundaries, no delays will be incurred when wrapping around from the end of the array to the beginning of the array.
-A low-to-high transition on the CS pin will terminate the read operation and tri-state the output pin (SO).
-The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR1} specification.
-The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
+The maximum SCK frequency allowable for the continuous array read is defined by the f{CAB1} specification.
+The continuous array read bypasses both data buffers and leaves the contents of the buffers unchanged.

-6.3 Continuous Array Read (Low Frequency Mode: 03H): Up to 33MHz
+4.3 Continuous Array Read (Low Frequency Mode: 03H): Up to 33MHz

-This command can be used with the serial interface to read the main memory array sequentially without a dummy byte up to maximum frequencies specified by f{CAR2} .
-To perform a continuous read array with the page size set to 528-bytes, the \overline{CS} must first be asserted then an opcode, 03H, must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence).
-The first 12 bits (PA11 - PA0) of the 22-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 22-bit address sequence specify the starting byte address within the page.
-To perform a continuous read with the page size set to 512-bytes, the opcode, 03H, must be clocked into the device followed by three address bytes (A20 - A0).
+This command can be used with the serial interface to read the main memory array sequentially without a dummy byte up to the maximum frequency specified by f{CAR2} .
+To perform a continuous read array with the page size set to 528 bytes, the \overline{CS} must first be asserted, and then a 03H opcode must be clocked into the device, followed by three address bytes (which comprise the 24-bit page and byte address sequence).
+The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within the page.
+To perform a continuous read with the page size set to 512 bytes, the 03H opcode must be clocked into the device, followed by three address bytes (A21 - A0).
 Following the address bytes, additional clock pulses on the SCK pin will result in data being output on the SO (serial output) pin.